tezos/tezos/docs/introduction/contributing.rst

 - Consider the person you are reviewing: Each developer is a person.
 If you know the person, consider their personality and experience while reviewing their code.
-Sometime it is possible with somebody to be more direct and terse, while other people require to better explain a suggestion.
+Sometime it is possible with somebody to be more direct and terse, while other people require a more thorough explaination.

 - Avoid confrontational and authoritative language: The way we communicate has an impact on the receiver.
 If communicating a problem in the code or a